5 Best Live Streaming Service Providers For Your School

 Streaming Media Hosting provides online management tools for your live streams and VODs (Videos on Demand).

 This can be an interesting solution if your school wants to try VR (Virtual Reality) streaming.
-Streaming Media Hosting provides equipment and productions software tools for VR streaming.
+Streaming Media Hosting provides equipment and production software tools for VR streaming.

 Among the features of this live streaming service provider are video encoding and pay per view streaming.
 Prices are not publicly displayed on their website, however, which means their plans must be defined according to each unique broadcaster.

-DaCast is an online video platform that offers schools and educators both live streaming service and video hosting service.
-The basic plan starts at $19 per month.
+Dacast is an online video platform that offers schools and educators both live streaming services and video hosting services.
+The basic plan starts at $39 per month.
 Even this basic plan gives you access to most of the available features, including:

 - Ability to organize your VODs in packages and scheduled playlists